 The most common cancers (in descending order) are breast, prostate, lung, colorectal and skin cancers.1 Interestingly, these, like many types of cancers, have risk factors that can be controlled.3

 Being aware of how you feel when you’re healthy is important.
 Regular self-exams of skin, breasts and testicles allow you to understand what your “normal” baseline is.
 Listen to your body when things look or feel different.
-Noticing new aches, pains or feeling something being “not right” is easier when you’re in tune with it.
+Noticing new aches and pains or feeling something being “not right” is easier when you’re in tune with it.

 Participating in regular screenings is an incredible tool to use to understand and may even help reduce your cancer risk.
 And, if you follow guidelines and are ultimately diagnosed with cancer, early detection could make all the difference in your prognosis.